jake-knerr/chess/README.md

 #### Global rules can use additional selectors like attribute selectors, but they must be contained within a `:where` pseudo-class function.
 The specificity of a global rule must not be greater than a type selector.

-It is acceptable for a rule to have a specificity of multiple type selectors, but do not use the class attribute selector (too confusing).
+It is acceptable for a rule to have a specificity of multiple type selectors, but do not use the class attribute selector (too confusing because they look like component rules, more later).

 > Why?
 Global rules can be useful to prevent redefining the same styles over and over, but their specificity must remain low so components (class selectors) can predictably override them.